MdDanishAlam7700/Hr-Analytics-Employee-Retention-Dashboard/README.md

 # Hr-Analytics-Employee-Retention-Dashboard

 ## Purpose:
-This project aims to leverage HR analytics to build models and insights that predict and ultimately reduce employee turnover.
-By sharing it on GitHub, you contribute to the open-source community while gaining valuable feedback and collaboration opportunities.
+This project aims to leverage data-driven insights to develop impactful strategies and models for reducing employee turnover, ultimately contributing to a more engaged and productive workforce.

 ## Project scope: